kidandcat/react-syncing/README.md

 All the squares are syncing the state with the Root element that keeps changing the color and adding new elements.
 Only the firs Square receives the color as a prop.
 The first square shows the number of rendered elements.

+In my computer, it renders 200 elements without any issue.
+After that, it start suffering delays, I would need to test react alone too.
+Anyway, obviously, you shouldn't be syncing every single component of your webpage.

 ## License

 MIT